adriaan-vd-graaf/genome_integration/docs/source/Introduction.md

-# MR-link and `genome_integration`
+# Introduction to MR-link and `genome_integration`

 ## Introduction
 This package contains MR-link, a Mendelian randomization (MR) method that efficiently identifies causal relationships between gene expression and complex traits, implicitly correcting for unobserved pleiotropy even if there is only as single instrumental variable available.

 Structure of the package:
 `genome_integration` is the library and `./mr_link/` has the programs for an implementation of MR-link.

 Please revisit to read it in our upcoming publication.

-##R equirements
+## Requirements for genome integration
 Everything was tested on Ubuntu 18.04, other flavors of linux should also work as well likely also macOS

 Requirements are: Python >= 3.6